DS-100/textbook/notebooks/ch16/classification_sgd.md

 ### Mini-batch Gradient Descent

-Similarly, we can approximate the gradient of the cross entropy loss using a random sample of data points, also known as a mini-batch.
+Similarly, we can approximate the gradient of the cross entropy loss for all observations using a random sample of data points, known as a mini-batch.

 $$
 \nabla_\hat\theta L(\hat\theta, X, y) \approx \frac{1}{|\mathcal{B}|} \sum_{i\in\mathcal{B}}\nabla_{\hat\theta}l(\hat\theta, X_i, y_i)
 $$

-We substitute this for the gradient of the cross entropy loss, yielding a mini-batch gradient descent update formula specific to logistic regression:
+We substitute this approximation for the gradient of the cross entropy loss, yielding a mini-batch gradient descent update formula specific to logistic regression:

 $$
 \begin{align}